Dilute Russell's viper venom time: Interpretation

+Normalized percentage correction of >10% is taken as positive and suggests the presence of lupus anticoagulant.

+Limitations

-However dRVVT tests are strongly affected by the new direct oral anticoagulants (DOACs) and false positive LA results are obtained particularly with rivaroxaban.
+dRVVT tests are strongly affected by the new direct oral anticoagulants (DOACs) and false positive LA results are obtained particularly with rivaroxaban.
 It is now possible to specifically remove DOACs from test plasmas with activated carbon and enable the correct diagnosis of LA with the dRVVT system despite their initial presence.

 Use in diagnosis

 The dRVVT is one component of a workup of a suspected antiphospholipid antibody, the other component being the serological testing for anticardiolipin antibodies and anti-β2 glycoprotein-I antibodies using ELISA technology.
 The Sapporo criteria require at least one of the above laboratory tests to be positive and the patient to have at least one clinical manifestation of antiphospholipid syndrome, such as vascular thrombosis or fetal mortality/morbidity, in order to diagnose the antiphospholipid syndrome.
 Positive laboratory test results should be seen on two occasions at least 12 weeks apart in order for diagnosis.
 Antiphospholipid antibody syndrome is an important marker for recurrent thrombosis, and often warrants indefinite anticoagulant (blood thinner) therapy.
 Warfarin appears to be preferable to DOACs as the latter have recently been found less effective than expected.

 The criteria were defined in 1999, and revised in 2006.